Bylaws & SOP’s

 All candidates for Board of Directors must provide written acceptance of candidacy, including assurance of support by their employer.
 Candidates must provide a statement of qualifications and interest of not more than 250 words to the Nominating Committee Chair by a specified date before the annual meeting selected by the Nominating Committee.

-Directors may be elected by mail, electronic mail or facsimile ballot of the VOTING MEMBERS.
-If the election is to be conducted by mail, the Nominating Committee will prepare a ballot and present it to the Board of Directors for distribution to the voting membership of SESHA no less than 50 days before the Annual Meeting.
+Directors may be elected by any Board approved ballot of the VOTING MEMBERS.
 The names of all candidates for Board of Directors will be listed in random order.
-Ballots shall specify a date for return, which will be no less than 30 days prior to the Annual Meeting.
+Ballots shall specify a deadline for voting, which will be no less than 30 days prior to the Annual Meeting.

 Section 1: The Officers of the corporation shall be a President, a President-Elect, a Secretary, a Treasurer and such other Officers as may be elected in accordance with the provisions of this Article.
 Any two or more offices may be held by the same person, except that the offices of President and Secretary may not be held by the same person.
 The Officers and Board may delegate to the Executive Director the responsibility for any action for which an Officer or the Board has authority unless such authority cannot be delegated under these By-Laws.